Samburu National Reserve

 When is the best time to visit Samburu National Reserve?

-With its peaceful atmosphere and the authentic wilderness experience, Samburu National reserve can be visited at any time of the year.
+So, in general, with its peaceful atmosphere and the authentic wilderness experience, Samburu National reserve can be visited at any time of the year.

 Samburu National Reserve is one of the safari destinations in Kenya that is rarely visited.
 The National Reserve is located on the banks of Ewaso Nyiro River which supply enough water to Wildlife that Inhabits here.
 The Rare Species that dominate Samburu National Reserve and we term them as the Samburu Special Five.
 They are the Reticulated Giraffe, Beisa Oryx, Masai Ostrich, Gerenuk, and Grevy's Zebra.
 Samburu National Reserve also hosts a great number of wildlife species including Lions, Elephants, African Buffalo, Leopard, Crocodiles, Elands, Wild Dog among others.
 Accommodation in Samburu Ranges from budget option to luxury accommodation and one can choose where to stay depending on the budget..., Our recommendation is to choose the accommodation that is located inside the Samburu National Reserve and you will really enjoy a great game drive.
 "Zuru Samburu National Reserve"